-3. Persistence in capital structure and firm fundamental: A growth type view

-We show evidence for growth type persistence and that at the same time migration in growth type over time is a minority case and even migration has limited effects on capital structure (Section 3.1).
+3. Persistence in capital structure and firm fundamental: A growth type view growth type over time is a minority case and even migration has limited effects on capital structure (Section 3.1).
 We document significantly dispersed and persistently distinct future leverage ratios sorted by initial growth type (Section 3.2) and demonstrate that initial growth type also underlies persistence in important firm fundamental variables (Section 3.3).
 Data are detailed in Appendix A.